“We believe in God, the Eternal Father, and in His Son, Jesus Christ, and in the Holy Ghost.” -First Article of Faith

 A few years before Joseph Smith Jr.’s death in 1844, the Mormon concept of God evolved again.
 Officially, God the Father, God the Son, and God the Spirit were now at least three Personages; the Father and Son with physical bodies, and the Holy Ghost as a Spirit.

 Unofficially, we later learned from Brigham Young that Joseph may have taught that the Holy Spirit was in fact Adam/Michael the archangel.
 From others we learn that he taught that God the Father was married.
 The “Queen of Heaven,” mentioned in the Bible and Hymns of the original church, is his wife.
 She is also a Goddess in her own right with a perfect body of flesh and bone.
 These secret teachings are still whispered by members of the Latter-day Saint branch of Mormonism.
 They have been officially promoted, denied, or in question throughout it’s history, depending on the leaders at every level at various times.
 Some of these teachings are official doctrines of Latter-day Saint offshoots.

 When we understand the character of God, and know how to come to Him, he begins to unfold the heavens to us, and to tell us all about it.
 When we are ready to come to him, he is ready to come to us. -Joseph Smith Jr.

 As this brief overview shows, there are many views of deity within the Latter Day Saint/Mormon movement.
 In the Fellowship, we do not promote one view over another.
-We all must come to our own views of God, as we understand him, or them, through Christ’s grace.
-As we grow closer to God, we will better understand the divine nature of our creator(s).
+We all must come to our own views of God, as we understand Him, or Them, through the Holy Spirit and Christ’s grace.
+As we grow closer to God, we will better understand the divine nature of our Creator(s).

 Have questions?
 Contact us: firstname.lastname@example.org